 Two-Dimensional and Three-Dimensional Wall-Hung Art

-- No more than three pieces per show are allowed (unless otherwise stated in the Call for Artists).
-All submissions online will be included in the Virtual Gallery, but there’s no guarantee that all three pieces will be accepted in the Gallery due to space limitations.
+No more than four pieces per show are allowed (unless otherwise stated in the Call for Artists).
+All submissions online will be included in the Virtual Gallery, but there’s no guarantee that all four pieces will be accepted in the Gallery due to space limitations.

-- Photos must be framed except metal prints.
+Photos must be framed except for metal prints.

-- We use a hanging system that includes a hook suspended by a wire (select Canvas Wiring Guide link below).
+We use a hanging system that includes a hook suspended by a wire (select the Canvas Wiring Guide link below).
 Be sure your work can be hung using this system.

 Three-Dimensional Floor and Pedestal Art

-- Floor-standing pieces must have structure to keep it upright and allow visitors and school district personnel adequate passage in the hallway.
+Floor-standing pieces must have structure to keep them upright and allow visitors and school district personnel adequate passage in the hallway.

-- Gallery pedestals are 18” x 18” and are offered on a first-come first-serve basis.
+Gallery pedestals range in size from 18” x 24” to 24” x 30” and are offered on a first-come first-serve basis.
 Multiple items can be placed on each pedestal.
 The Gallery Committee has the right to limit the number based on safety and aesthetics.

-- Fragile works must be placed and secured by the artist.
-Museum paste is provided by the Gallery.
+Fragile works must be placed and secured by the artist.
+The Gallery provides Museum paste.

 Cabinet & Shelf Art

-- One cabinet shelf or cabinet area per artist, depending on availability.
+One cabinet or shelf unit per artist, depending on availability.

-- Artists must complete the Greeting Card Entry Form and submit it to the Gallery Director prior to adding greeting cards to the racks.
+Artists must complete the Greeting Card Entry Form and submit it to the Gallery Director before adding greeting cards to the racks.

-- Cards must be standard sizes that will fit in the card racks easily: nothing larger than 5” x 7” envelope, and nothing smaller than 4 3/8” x 5 3/4” envelope.
+Cards must be standard sizes that will fit in the card racks easily: nothing larger than a 5” x 7” envelope, and nothing smaller than a 4 3/8” x 5 3/4” envelope.

-- Artists are responsible for managing their own cards, including replacement when the cards are running low.
+Artists are responsible for managing their cards, including replacement when the cards are running low.

-- - - - - -
+- - - - - - - - - -

 Fees are paid online or in Gallery, after submitting your work on this website or at the Gallery on exchange day after completing the take-in form.